Your machine determines your power drive system.

 What is the available motor torque over its speed range?

-The machine is driven by the torque delivered by the motor.
-We will need to size the motor to provide enough continuous available torque to overcome the required torque of the machine over the required speed range.
+The torque delivered by the motor drives the machine.
+We will need to size the motor to provide enough continuous available torque to overcome the machine’s required torque over the required speed range.

 Figure 1: Continuous available motor torque over the whole speed range

-The dotted green line on the left of “lowest speed at constant torque” is only possible in case of forced cooling (i.e. separately ventilated, surface -cooled (TEFV or IC416)).
-Rated torque is available up to base speed (i.e. for a 4-pole motor at 50Hz base speed is 1500rpm, at 60Hz base speed is 1800rpm).
-Above base speed, in the zone often referred to as constant power zone, the continuous available torque decreases inversely.
+Continuous operation up to the dotted green line on the left of “lowest speed at constant torque” is only possible in the case of forced cooling (i.e., separately ventilated, surface-cooled (TEFV or IC416)).
+Rated torque is available up to base speed (i.e., for a 4-pole motor, at 50Hz, base speed is 1500rpm, at 60Hz, base speed is 1800rpm).
+Above the base speed, in the zone often referred to as the constant power zone, the continuous available torque decreases inversely.

 The loads of many applications can be defined by one of three primary types:

-• constant horsepower (center driven winders, machine tools, …)
+- constant horsepower (center-driven winders, machine tools, grinders, …)

 Just click on each of the load types below to check your self how the load curves of the different primary types will map onto the torque vs speed diagram of the motor.